Want to know how to keep raccoons out of the garden? These tips should help.

 There is something special about having wildlife come around the garden and enjoy the outdoor spaces around your home.
 Visiting wildlife is often a sign that your property is safe and valuable to the local wildlife.
 However, we do not feel that way when it comes to raccoons.

 Sure, some might say that raccoons are cute – and maybe some of them are.
-However, they are also ungrateful animals that can dig holes in your lawn, rummage around in your trash, and eat the plants in the garden.
+However, they are also ungrateful animals that can dig holes in your lawn, rummage around in your trash, and eat the plants in the vegetable gardens.
 In general, their propensity to wreak havoc in the garden outweighs their slightly endearing qualities.

 If you suspect that raccoons are coming around the home, eating your plants, and using the yard as their bathroom, then keep on reading.
 Below you find some tried and true methods for keeping the little buggers from coming back.